lopezdsr/sql-query/sqlref/sql_reference.md

 * `MINUS ALL`

 The characteristics of a result set defined by a fullselect can be further defined using the following clauses:
 * `ORDER BY`: Define an overall ordering of the result set based on the criteria defined by the list of `sortItem` clauses.
 The default order direction is ascending if not explicitly specified by a `sortItem` clause.
 Note that the *order by* clause cannot be used in conjunction with *cluster by*, *distribute by* or *sort by* clause.
 * `DISTRIBUTE BY`: Distribute result set rows into new partitions based on the criteria defined by the list of `expression` clauses.
 Result set rows having the same expression values will be moved to the same partition.
 Note that the *distribute by* clause cannot be used in conjunction with *order by* or *cluster by* clause.
 * `SORT BY`: The *sort by* clause lets you define an overall ordering on a partition base as defined by the list of `expression` clauses.
 The default order direction is ascending if not explicitly specified by an `expression` clause.
 The *sort by* clause is used in conjunction with the *distribute by* clause.
 * `CLUSTER BY`: Distribute result set rows into new partitions based on the criteria defined by the list of `expression` clauses.
-Moreover each partition is sorted in ascending order based on the criteria defined by the set of `expression` clauses.
-Thus this clause represents a shortcut for *distribute by* clause combined with *sort by* in ascending order.
+Moreover, each partition is sorted in ascending order based on the criteria defined by the set of `expression` clauses.
+Thus, this clause represents a shortcut for *distribute by* clause combined with *sort by* in ascending order.
 The *cluster by* attribute cannot be used in conjunction with the *order by*, *distribute by*, *sort by* clause.
 * `LIMIT`: Restrict the number of rows returned from the result set of the fullselect.
 The number of rows can be defined by an `expression` or using the keyword `ALL` that causes all rows to be returned.

-Note that `DISTRIBUTE BY`, `SORT BY` and `CLUSTER BY` do only have an effect during your SQL query execution and do not influence the query result written back to Cloud {{site.data.keyword.cos_short}}.
-You should use these clauses only in execution of subqueries in order to optimize the outer query execution that works on the intermediate result sets produced by the sub queries.
-In order to define the persistent target of the overall query that is written back to Cloud {{site.data.keyword.cos_short}} you need to use the dedicated [resultClause](#resultClause) instead.
+Note that `DISTRIBUTE BY`, `SORT BY` and `CLUSTER BY` only have an effect during your SQL query execution and do not influence the query result written back to Cloud {{site.data.keyword.cos_short}}.
+Use these clauses only in execution of subqueries in order to optimize the outer query execution that works on the intermediate result sets produced by the sub queries.
+In order to define the persistent target of the overall query that is written back to Cloud {{site.data.keyword.cos_short}}, you need to use the dedicated [resultClause](#resultClause) instead.

 <h3>Examples</h3>